bm-github/SocialOSINTLM/README.md

     *   In interactive mode: Prompts the user whether to save the report and in which format.
     *   In stdin mode: Prints the report directly to standard output instead of saving to a file.
 *   `--log-level [DEBUG|INFO|WARNING|ERROR|CRITICAL]`: Set the logging level (default: `WARNING`).
+*   `--offline`: Run in offline mode.
+Uses only cached data, no new API calls to social platforms or for new media downloads/vision model analysis.

 ## ⚡ Cache System
 *   **Text/API Data:** Fetched platform data is cached for **24 hours** in `data/cache/` as JSON files (`{platform}_{username}.json`).
 This minimizes redundant API calls.
 *   **Media Files:** Downloaded images and media are stored in `data/media/` using hashed filenames (`{url_hash}.media` with actual extension).
 These are not automatically purged by the 24-hour cache expiry but are reused if the same URL is encountered.
+*   In **Offline Mode (`--offline`)**, new data is *not* fetched, and the cache files are *not* updated or extended.
+The tool relies purely on the existing cache contents.
+New media files are *not* downloaded.
-*   Use the `refresh` command in interactive mode to force a bypass of the cache for the current session.
+*   Use the `refresh` command in interactive mode (online mode only) to force a bypass of the cache for the current session.
 *   Use the "Purge Data" option in the main menu to clear cache, media, or output reports.

 ## 🔍 Error Handling & Logging
 *   **Rate Limits:** Detects API rate limits.
 For Twitter and some LLM providers, it attempts to display the reset time and estimated wait duration.
 For others, it provides a general rate limit message.
-The specific `RateLimitExceededError` is raised internally.
+The specific `RateLimitExceededError` is raised internally. **Note:** Rate limit handling is bypassed in offline mode as no API calls are made.
-*   **API Errors:** Handles common platform-specific errors (e.g., user not found, forbidden access, general request issues).
+*   **API Errors:** Handles common platform-specific errors (e.g., user not found, forbidden access, general request issues) during online fetching. **Note:** These errors are avoided in offline mode as fetching is skipped.
 *   **LLM API Errors:** Handles errors from the LLM API (e.g., authentication, rate limits, bad requests), providing informative messages.
-*   **Media Download Errors:** Logs issues during media download or processing.
+*   **Media Download Errors:** Logs issues during media download or processing (online mode only).
+*   **Offline Mode Specifics:** In offline mode, if cache is missing for a requested target, a warning is logged and the target is skipped for analysis.
+No errors related to network connectivity or API issues will occur.
 *   **Logging:** Detailed errors and warnings are logged to `analyzer.log`.
 The log level can be configured using the `--log-level` argument.

 ## 🤖 AI Analysis Details